sy-shen/AI_Review/README.md

-# AI Review Detection: ICLR Paper Review Analysis
+# AI Review Detection: Academic Paper Review Analysis

 This project implements a complete pipeline for detecting AI-generated paper reviews using fine-tuned language models.
-The system downloads ICLR conference data, generates synthetic reviews using AI models, trains a classifier to distinguish between real and AI-generated reviews, and performs inference on real data.
+The system downloads conference/journal data, generates synthetic reviews using AI models, trains a classifier to distinguish between real and AI-generated reviews, and performs inference on real data.

 ## Overview

 This project addresses the growing concern of AI-generated academic reviews by:

-1. **Collecting real reviews** from ICLR (International Conference on Learning Representations)
+1. **Collecting real reviews** from ICLR (International Conference on Learning Representations) and Nature Communications
 2. **Generating synthetic reviews** using LLMs (GPT-4o, DeepSeek Reasoner)
-3. **Training a classifier** using Longformer with LoRA fine-tuning to detect AI-generated content
+3. **Training separate classifiers** using Longformer with LoRA fine-tuning to detect AI-generated content
-   - **Training Set**: Uses ICLR 2021 reviews (both real human-written reviews and AI-generated synthetic reviews)
+   - **ICLR Model**: Trained on ICLR 2021 reviews, tested on ICLR 2022-2025
-   - **Test Set**: Performs inference on real reviews from ICLR 2022-2025 to detect potential AI-generated content and analyze trends across multiple years
+   - **Nature Communications Model**: Trained on NC 2021 reviews, tested on NC 2022-2025

 ## Pipeline Workflow